JacksonAliesa/clicky_game/README.md

-Instructions:
+# # # Instructions:

-There are 12 characters on display and you must click each player one time or else you will lose the game.
+Clicky Game is a memory game application.
+There are 12 characters from Game of Thrones on display, and you must click each player one time.
+After each click on the character the character cards perform a randomized shuffle.
+If you successfully click each player without clicking on one more than one time, you win.
+If not, you lose and will get sent to the wall.
+Good luck!

 * Head to the deployed site [here](https://jacksonaliesa.github.io/clicky_game/)